CyVerse-learning-materials/learning-materials-home/docs/vice/quick-cloudshell.md

   VICE apps only run for a pre-determined amount of time, typically between 4 and 48 hours.
   If you have opted for email notifications from DE, then you 'll get a notification 1 day before and 1 hour before the app gets terminated.
-  If you want to extend the time, find your analysis and then click the :hourglass: hour glass icon which automatically extends the app run time.
+  If you want to extend the time, find your analysis and then click the hour glass icon which automatically extends the app run time.